ComSource/satchmo-colissimo/README.md

 ## Dependancies

+Considering you have a properly configured (and working) satchmo project.
 The only required dependancy is the [django-colissimo](https://github.com/matm/django-colissimo) module up-to-date with LaPoste Colissimo shipping rates.
 For more informations on how to update django-colissimo to `youryear` rates, please refer to the project page.

 Most of the time, a simple: